 - The 2nd Amendment has nothing to do with hunting.
 It is about a person’s god-given right to self defense, and a wall to protect us from tyranny.
 This right shall not be infringed.

-- Individuals and organizations have a right to say or write anything they want, via any peaceable platform, even if I disagree with it.
+- People have a right to say or write anything they want, via any peaceable platform, even if I disagree with it.
 This right should always be protected, especially if it is an opinion I disagree with.

-- Individuals and groups have the right to peaceably assemble.
+- People have the right to peaceably assemble.
 This right should be protected, even if I disagree with them.

-- Individuals and organizations have the right to religious expression and religious conscious, even in the public square.
-Individuals, churches, businesses, and other organizations have the freedom to non-intrusively exercise religion and their religious conscience.
+- People have the right to religious expression and religious conscious, even in the public square.
+Individuals have the freedom to non-intrusively exercise religion and their religious conscience.

 - The police (local, state, and federal) need a warrant, signed by a judge, to search my person and property, which includes my electronic devices.